2026 Rotating Car Seats Comparison: Find Your Best Match

 Specs: Rear-facing 4-50 lbs. and 48" or less / forward-facing 30-65 lbs. and 49" or less

 Pros: Revolve360 Extend & Slim models are both rated up to 50 lbs. rear-facing.
 Extend is an All-in-One model, so it can be used rear-facing, forward-facing, and as a booster.
-All models have very tall top harness heights, which means that kids will fit in the harness longer before outgrowing it by height.
-Both Extend & Slim models feature an anti-rebound base design, LockStrong bar belt-tensioning device, and on-the-fly recline.
-Both offer a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
+All models have very tall top harness heights (19”), which means that kids will fit in the harness longer before outgrowing it by height.
+Both Extend & Slim models feature an anti-rebound base design, LockStrong belt-tensioning device, and on-the-fly recline.
+Both offer a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is rear-facing or forward-facing.
 Green & Gentle fashions are free from chemical flame retardants.

-Cons: LockStrong™ bar featured on all models is a robust belt-tensioning device, but is not a seatbelt lockoff, so if you are installing with seatbelt you still need to lock the shoulder belt at the retractor.
+Cons: LockStrong™ bar featured on all models is a robust belt-tensioning device, but is not a seatbelt lockoff.
+If you are installing with seatbelt you still need to lock the shoulder belt at the retractor.
+The headrests are deep and narrow, which is great for side-impact protection but might be a snug fit for babies and toddlers with large heads.

 Best For: The Revolve360 models may be the best all-around rotating car seats at the moment—it's a close race with the Chicco Fit360.
-The Revolve360 Extend & Revolve360 Slim rotate easily in either direction and fit a wide range of kids for a long time.
+The Revolve360 Extend & Revolve360 Slim fit a wide range of kids for a long time.
 These are great seats for caregivers who transport multiple kids of different ages and sizes.

 Comments: All models of Revolve360 disengage from their base for easy installation; however, unlike the Chicco Fit360, you cannot purchase extra Revolve bases for other vehicles.
 The newest Revolve360 models come with a little tool to disconnect the seat from its base.
-While these are not the cheapest rotating seats, they are a good value because they fit children longer than most of the other rotating seats.
+While these are not the cheapest rotating seats, they are an excellent value because they fit children longer than most of the other rotating seats.
+The addition of a highback booster mode on the Extrend model is nice, but like most 3-in-1 car seats, kids may find it impossible to buckle themselves over the bulky sides.

 Revolve360 Extend Specs: